-Following Menna’s recipe, I made that dish for my family and it came out perfect.
-However, I slightly tweaked the recipe and instead of using only fried onions, I used caramelized onions to mix it with the keshk, while keeping the fried onions for the garnish.
+Following Menna’s recipe, I made this dish for my family and it came out perfect.
+However, I tweaked the recipe slightly and instead of using only fried onions, I used caramelized onions to mix in with the keshk, while keeping the fried onions for the garnish.

-The caramelized onions lends the keshk a hint of sweetness that I treasure, yet, feel free to follow the recipe as is and you will still end up with a magnificent result.
+The caramelized onions lend the keshk a hint of sweetness that I treasure, yet, feel free to follow the recipe as is and you will still end up with a magnificent result.

-I also seasoned the keshk with some black pepper along with the salt, as pepper is indispensable to wake up my palate.
+I also seasoned the keshk with some black pepper along with salt, as pepper is an indispensable to wake up my palate.

-The third and last tweak I made was to add at tablespoon of the oil I used to fry the oil and garlic to season the keshk.
+The third and last tweak I made was to add at tablespoon of the oil that I used to fry the garlic to season the keshk.
 To mitigate the pungent taste of garlic, I sautéed it first in the same oil I used for caramelizing the onions.

 I encourage you to attempt making this dish at home.
-It is a comfort, nutritious, quick-fix that brings elaborate and complex flavors.
+It is a comforting and nutritious quick-fix that brings elaborate and complex flavors.

 We can’t wait to see your comments and likes.
 Sharing the recipe will mean the world to me and Menna @azizacls.